| Are you looking

 nofollow

-turned on, links within those comments could pass your reputation
+commenting turned on, links within those comments could pass

-to pages that you may not be comfortable vouching for.
+your reputation to pages that you may not be comfortable vouching

-Nofollowing these user- added links ensures that you’re not
+spam.
+Nofollowing these user- added links ensures that you’re

-giving your page’s hard-earned reputation to a spammy site.
+not giving your page’s hard-earned reputation to a spammy

-other areas of your site that may involve user-generated content,
+for other areas of your site that may involve user-generated

-Google considers spammy can affect the reputation of your own site.
+can affect the reputation of your own site.
+The Webmaster

-The Webmaster Help Center has more tips on avoiding comment spam,
+Help Center has more tips on avoiding comment spam, like using

 ________________________________________